mikerapa/Python-for-.Net-Developers/README.md

 repository.

 ## Performance
 Python has a reputation for being slow.
-This is true in some cases, but not all.
+This is true in some cases, but not always.
 Python is an interpreted language, which means that the code is not compiled to machine code before it is executed.
 The Python interpreter is written in C, which is a compiled language.
 The interpreter is responsible for converting Python code to machine code at runtime, which impacts run-time performance.